People bereaved by Epilepsy / SUDEP

 1. Share your story with us – tell us about your loved one, and about why knowing about epilepsy risks and SUDEP is so important.
-If you’d like to share your story with us as a My Story, part of the SUDEP Global Conversation, or as a case study to help raise awareness, please .
+If you’d like to share your story with us as a My Story, part of the SUDEP Global Conversation, or as a case study to help raise awareness, please get in contact.

 2. Help research into epilepsy related deaths and bereavement – Could you support this vital research helping experts learn lessons from epilepsy deaths to help save future lives and highlight the needs of people bereaved by epilepsy?
 Visit the Epilepsy Deaths Register to take part.

-3. Raise awareness of SUDEP, epilepsy deaths and epilepsy risks by taking part in one of our #SpeakUp2SaveLives campaigner tasks.
+3. Raise awareness of SUDEP, epilepsy deaths and epilepsy risks by taking part in one of our #mysafetymatters campaigner tasks.

-4. Help us to continue to #SpeakUp2SaveLives by holding a #SUDEPActionDay2020 My Way to 5K awareness event.
+4. Help us to continue to speak up to save lives by holding a My Way to 5K awareness event.

-Walk, run, cycle, scoot, hike, climb, use a wheelchair or push a pram, on the Day, or over a few days – however you choose to reach your 5K, together we will be remembering and raising vital awareness to help save lives.
+Walk, run, cycle, scoot, hike, climb, on the Day, or over a few days in October to mark the day – however you choose to reach your 5K, together we will be remembering and raising vital awareness to help save lives.